robotsorcerer/robotsorcerer.github.io/_includes/quotes/all_quotes.md

+"_Curiosity demands that we ask questions, that we try to put things together and try to understand this multitude of aspects as perhaps resulting from the action of a relatively small number of elemental things and forces acting in an infinite variety of combinations._" ~ Feynman, Lectures on Physics, Caltech

+"_Academia has largely become a small-idea factory.
+Rewarded for publishing more frequently, we search for "minimum publishable units."
+Not surprisingly, many papers turn out to be early "progress reports", quickly superseded.
+At the same time, there is a hugely increased pressure to secure outside funding, converting most of our best scientisis into government contractors_" ~ PNA Report

+"_An academic career, in which a person is forced to produce scientific writings in great amounts, creates a danger of intellectual superficiality_" ~ Albert Einstein

+"_For a successful technology, reality must take precedence over public relations, for nature cannot be fooled._"
+ ~  Richard Feynman.
+"Appendix F – Personal observations on the reliability of the Shuttle".
+Kennedy Space Center.

+"_Maybe this is why data mining has largely replaced traditional hypothesis-driven science.
+We are awash in small discoveries, most of which are essentially detections of “statistically significant” patterns in big data.
+Usually, there is no unifying model or theory that generates predictions, testable or not.
+That would take too much time and thought.
+Even the elite scientific journals seem too favorable to observations of patterns in new data, even if irreproducible, possibly explained by chance, or utterly lacking any supporting theory.
+Except in a few areas, such as string theory and climate studies, there are few incentives to search for unifying principles, let alone large-scale models_" ~ PNA report

+"_Science is the belief in the ignorance of experts._" ~ Feynman

+"_What will the theories and technologies of 2065 look like?
+If we are not careful, if we do not sufficiently value explanatory science and individual creativity, they will look pretty much like they do today.
+But if we do, many wonders may lie ahead—not only the elusive unified field theory for physics but perhaps also a new type of “theory” for cog- nition and consciousness, or maybe theories matching the scope and elegance of natural selection for other great challenges of biology, including the mechanisms of regu- lation and dysregulation (e.g., cancer and aging) at the cellular level and the prediction of structure and function at the molecular level.
+There is no lack of frontiers._"  ~ PNA Report

 _"We have a habit in writing articles published in scientific journals to make the work as finished as possible, to cover all the tracks, to not worry about the blind alleys or to describe how you had the wrong idea first, and so on.
 So there isn't any place to publish, in a dignified manner, what you actually did in order to get to do the work._"
 -- Richard Feynman in "The Development of the Space-Time View of Quantum Electrodynamics," Nobel Lecture (11 December 1965)﻿